Check out the CTF if you want to try it out yourself and improve your Kubernetes hacking skills.

 My initial thought process was to probably get to a namespace where the above parameters do not apply or utilize other HTTP methods not denied to get the flag.

-Solution - Again, started of with 'dnsscan' to identify services that are available for us to pursue.
+Solution - Again, started off with 'dnscan' to identify services that are available for us to pursue.
 A curl (-v) to the below service hits us with a '403 Forbidden' error.

 dnscan -subnet 192.168.0.0/16